 A short distance southwest of the Pyramid of Niuserre stands the Pyramid of Neferirkare, the largest of the Abusir group.
 It originally had a height of 69 meters (now 50 meters).
 On the east side are remains of the mortuary temple, built of freestone and brick.

-Tips and Tactics: Getting the Most Out of Your Visit to Saqqara
+Tips and Tours: How to Make the Most of Your Visit to Saqqara

 - You really can't see all of the area on one trip.
 It's a mammoth area, so if you're short on time, limit your sightseeing to the Imhotep Museum, the Step Pyramid, the Pyramid of Teti, and the Mastaba of Ti to see the best of Saqqara.

 - You'll need private transport.
 There's no public transport, and the distance between monument groups is quite large.
 If you only want to splash out on one day trip from Cairo, this is the one to hire a taxi for.

 More History: Saqqara is usually visited from Cairo.
 For history fans, Egypt's capital is full of more attractions, from Coptic churches to Mamluke mosques and madrassas and excellent museums.
 The big historical sight is, of course, the Pyramids of Giza, home to the Sphinx and the three pyramids that together are the last standing "wonder" of the ancient world.

 After Cairo: Most traveler itineraries head south from the capital to Luxor to visit the glut of tombs and temples of Ancient Thebes and then trip farther south to Aswan to experience the languid beauty of the Nile.